Red squirrel: Diet

-The red squirrel eats mostly the seeds of trees, neatly stripping conifer cones to get at the seeds within, fungi, nuts (especially hazelnuts but also beech, chestnuts and acorns), berries, vegetables, garden flowers, tree sap and young shoots.
+The red squirrel eats mostly the seeds of trees, especially conifers, neatly stripping cones to get at the seeds within, alongside acorns and nuts.
+Other food sources include fruits and berries, fungi, lichens, young plant shoots, vegetables, garden flowers, and tree sap.

-More rarely, red squirrels may also eat bird eggs or nestlings.
-A Swedish study shows that out of 600 stomach contents of red squirrels examined, only 4 contained remnants of birds or eggs.
+More rarely, red squirrels may also eat invertebrates, bird eggs, or nestlings.
+A Swedish study shows that out of 600 stomach contents of red squirrels examined, only four contained remnants of birds or eggs.

 Excess food is put into caches called "middens", either buried or in nooks or holes in trees, and eaten when food is scarce.
+Caching occurs most frequently during the fall to create food stores for the winter.
 Although the red squirrel remembers where it created caches at a better-than-chance level, its spatial memory is substantially less accurate and durable than that of grey squirrels.
+This scatter-hoarding behavior is more commonly observed in deciduous forests than in coniferous ones.
+Caching is done most frequently with hard, low-perishability foods such as nuts, acorns, and conifer cones, but fungi are sometimes also stored in trees.